Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 1) As this quiz was designed for a real purpose with a real-world application, I had to take into account the environment in which it would be used.
 With that in mind, it's very unlikely that the pub user would be able to hear any background sounds due to the background noise generally associated with a pub setting.

-2) It would be unreasonable to expect a pub user, who may be sharing an internet connection with all other pub users or on a limited data plan, to watch a video or have a background sound that would increase the bandwidth needed, however small
+2) It would be unreasonable to expect a pub user, who may be sharing an internet connection with all other pub users or on a limited data plan, to watch a video or have a background sound that would increase the bandwidth needed / date used, however small.

 3) I did not find there was a need for any multimedia since the user stories were all met without and were not part of any of the assessment criteria.

 - **Background colour** - While this point is relatively minor, I feel it necessary to point out that I did not intend to use brown as a background for the user screen and user screen container, as well as the answer buttons.
 However, the colour palette was suggested by Coolors based on the background image I'd already selected, and because my eyes don't see contrasts and shades well, I felt it important to rely on that suggestion.
-However, it should be noted that I have also taken the advice of [WebAim](https://webaim.org/resources/contrastchecker/bookmarklet), which advised me that the Coolors palette was not accessible in its current form, and so I have modified the palette slightly so that it passed all tests (see feedback on previous projects).
+However, it should be noted that I have also taken the advice of [WebAim](https://webaim.org/resources/contrastchecker/bookmarklet), which advised me that the Coolors palette was not accessible in its current form, and so I have modified the palette slightly so that it passed all tests (see [Feedback from previous projects](#feedback-from-previous-projects)).

 - **Difficulty** - Most of the quizzes I'd seen during my research incorporated a difficulty setting where the user could decide on which level they would like to be challenged.
 I have decided not to include this function.
 I wanted to keep this project as close to a traditional pub setting as possible, and during a standard pub quiz, a pub user cannot choose the difficulty.
 While admittedly a bit of a risk, I consulted with my friend - the end user - and they agreed that we should not include a difficulty setting due to fairness (where it would not be fair to name a winner who has completed an easier quiz than the others).
+Instead, the questions would be of varying difficulty across all twenty questions.

-- **Navigation bar** - I have chosen not to conform to a standard navigation bar that a user would generally expect to find on a typical website.
-The reasoning behind this is that this project, being a quiz, was designed with the elements in mind that a user would find on almost any interactive quiz.
+- **Navigation bar** - I have chosen not to conform to a standard navigation bar that a user would generally expect to find on a typical website, the reason being that this project, as a quiz, was designed with the elements in mind that a user would find on almost any interactive quiz.
 Therefore, the navigation across the quiz comes from buttons that display the relevant sections.
+So in essence, the buttons are the navigation.

 - - -